squirrel-commando/jsonToFs/README.md

 jsonToFs
 ========

-Buildsa  directory and file structure based as defined in a json, or generates a json based on an existing directory's contents
+Builds a directory and file structure as defined in a json, or generates a json based on an existing directory's contents

+## API

+### jsonToFs(root, obj)

+Converts a javascript object into a directory structure

+* `root` [String]  - directory within which to create the files and directories, relative to the current working directory.
+This directory must already exist and will have all its contents deleted before the new contents are generated
+* `obj` [Object] - Nested javascript object specifying the files and directories to be created e.g.

+        {
+            'file1.js': 'file1.js will be created with this string as its content', 'sub': { // creates a subdirectory
+            	'file2.js': 'Can you guess what the content of this file will be?'
+            }
+        }

+### fsToJson(root)

+Reads the contents of a directory into a javascript object

+* `root` [String]  - directory within which to read the files and directories, relative to the current working directory.